torkar/BDA-PL/README.md

 # Replication package for manuscript on Bayesian analysis on programming languages data

 In the `docs` folder you will find two `Rmd` scripts developed for this replication package.
 Both scripts can also be found as `html` files in that folder.
-The easiest way to work with this packages is to:
+The easiest way to work with this package is to:

 1. Clone the repository.
 2. Open the `BDA-PL.Rproj` file in `RStudio`.